-Gardening Gifts for the Practical Gardener
+Gardening Gifts for Planting and Working in the Garden

 I love trying out new seed varieties in the garden each year.
 My friends and I often swap so we can each try something new.
+This Survival Essentials Seed Bank features 100 different varieties of vegetables, fruits and herbs.

-Some interesting options on Amazon include:
+Some other interesting options on Amazon include:

 - “Dandelion” Assortment (two of these are chicory varieties)